mdafaardiansyah/mdafaardiansyah/README.md

 ## About Me
 <table><tr><td valign="top" width="50%">

-- 📚 I’m currently studying at UPN "Veteran" Jawa Timur and Bangkit Academy 2023 Machine Learning Path
+- 📚 Fresh graduate from The Informatics department at UPN Veteran Jawa Timur and Distiction Graduate Bangkit Academy 2023 Machine Learning Path

-- 🌐 I’m currently learning Machine Learning
+- 🌐 I’m currently learning Data and more Data

 - ❓ Ask me about anything related to technologies, i am so interested.